INFORMSJoC/2023.0162/scripts/README.md

 The user can use the "exe.py" (or "exe_newton.py") file to define several parameters for the experiments.

-**debug_init**: This defines if summary of each branch-and-bound iteration should be printed to the console for debugging purposes.
+**debug_init**: If true, a summary of each branch-and-bound iteration is printed to the console for debugging purposes.

 **tol_init**: This is a stopping tolerance for the spatial branch-and-bound method.